Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 cd ../ # set the working directory one directory back

-cat text.R # Print the R file in the console nano text.R # Open the R file in a text editor
+cat text.R # Print the R file in the console zcat text.fastq.qz # Print the compressed (zipped) file in the console nano text.R # Open the R script in a text editor head text.R  # Print the head of the R script in the console

-sbach test.slurm #running a slurm script (submit a job) squeue -u kreek001 #check the status of the jobs you submitted
+sbach test1.slurm #running a slurm script (submit a job) squeue -u kreek001 #check the status of the jobs you submitted
 ```

-As you can see, you can add extra arguments to a command by using a '-' in front of a command.
+As you can see, you can add extra arguments to a command by using a `-` in front of a command.
 The help file of the command lists all the differed arguments that can be uses.

-*add part on handy keys like cntr C and tab complete*
+There are some very handy keys that will accelerate coding in Linux.
+Like in R, the name of a function, directory or file can be completed by pressing `tab` when typing the first few letters.
+When there are multiple options, i.e. multiple folder start with these same letters, you can show all options by pressing `tab` twice.
+Furthermore, you may sometimes print a file in the console that is very large.
+You can stop the printing by pressing `CTRL C`.

+Many, many things are possible in Linux.
+So Google is your friend when you want to do something and you do not know the commands to do it.

 ## File structure in the HPC
-The structure of the HPC can be puzzling, and probably, I still do not fully understand it.
+The structure of the HPC can be puzzling.
 From the root of the HPC, there are a bunch of folders of which we only need a few.
-When you enter the HPC, you are in your home directory, for instance: '/home/WUR/kreek001'.
-The first '/' we call the root.
+When you enter the HPC, you are in your home directory, for instance: `/home/WUR/kreek001`.
+The first `/` we call the root, so your home directory is a directory in the `WUR` directory and that directory is a directory in the `home` directory in the root of the HPC.
 Every user of the HPC does have its own home directory.

-*Tell about lustre and archive.*
+To be honest, you will not use your home directory much.
+You will use two other directories in the root of the HPC: `lustre` and `archive`.

+You will use your `lustre` directory as your own 'working directory' where you will store your data and scripts you are working with at that moment.
+From  here, you can submit jobs to the HPC.
+The file path to get to your own `lustre` directory will be similar to this: `/lustre/nobackup/INDIVIDUAL/kreek001/`.
+As there is no shared directory from the Plans science group, yo will have a shared directory in `INDIVIDUAL`.

+`archive` is mostly used for storing a backup of your data and data and scripts from `lustre` on which you do not work anymore.
+After finishing a project on `lustre`, it is wise to move all you files to `archive` as there is limited storage capacity on `lustre`.
+The file path to there will be similar to this: `/archive/INDIVIDUAL/kreek001/`.

+Try yourself navigating throught the directories of the HPC using de `cd` and `ls` commands to get familiar with it.

 ## Moving files between the HPC and your local computer